-We aim to be the number one online resource for strength and conditioning in children.
+We aim to be the number one awarding body for strength and conditioning in children.
 We provide updated, detailed articles, with exclusive video content to aid your learning.

 We are an online text-book, that gives you only the relevant information you need.
 With a user-friendly system, you can navigate through variations of exercise, educational resources, and the latest research articles.
 We supply easy to digest articles supported by detailed videos to put your knowledge into practice.

 Whether your a coach, educator, sports scientist, strength and conditioning coach, teacher or parent, we cater for all learners.
 We are currently developing a sports-specific section providing relevant exercises and training programs to support development within key sports, focusing on the key muscles and movements shown to influence the sport.
 Our exercises follow a progressive model, allowing you to select exercises at the appropriate intensity and complexity, progressing and regressing when needed.

 We have a wide range of content, and we will keep on adding.
 We aim to set the benchmark for children to move better.... feel better.... perform better

 We seek to nurture the abilities of children using an evidence-base to develop all aspects of fitness and motor-development.
 Our model depicts how children initially present as ‘organised chaos’ and through targeted drills and structured movement patterns, children can learn to articulate their joints appropriately as they develop motor ‘control’.
 We strive to develop children further than pre-planned movement control by implementing targeted stimuli to challenge all systems, this will aid the development of ‘fluidity’ in movement guiding them closer to technical mastery.

 Current recommendations suggest school-age youth should partake in at least 60-minutes of moderate-vigorous physical exercise per-day.
 In addition to aerobic activities, research indicates that participation in regular youth-strength training programs can result in observable health, fitness and performance benefits for children and adolescents.